orourkedd/effects-as-data/README.md

   1. Reject the promise created by effects-as-data around your running function and pass the error out.
   1. You don't have to write a test to verify that an error is handled ([unless you are doing something specific in a `catch` block](#using-trycatch))

 By default errors should act just like they do in `async/await`.
 Things get fun, however, when you use command modifiers like [either](#using-cmdseither) or [retry](#using-cmdsretry).
 Using command modifiers can add sophisticated error handling to your code without adding complexity.
-Pro tip: Because command modifiers are not really a thing (we just call them that because they run other commands), they are all composable.
+Pro tip: Because command modifiers are not really a thing (I just call them that because they run other commands), they are all composable.

 ### Using `try/catch`